ppy/osu-wiki/wiki/Beatmaps/en.md

 *Not to be confused with [Difficulties](/wiki/Difficulties).*

 **Beatmaps** are game levels created for songs and stored in text files with [the `.osu` extension](/wiki/osu!_File_Formats/Osu_(file_format)).
-They have different structure and may be specific to each of osu!'s [game modes](/wiki/Game_mode).
+They have different structure and sometimes may be played only in one of osu!'s [game modes](/wiki/Game_mode).

 ## Overview

-At the core, a beatmap consists of [game mode](/wiki/Game_mode)-specific [hit objects](/wiki/Hit_object), which are set up according to [timing](/wiki/Glossary#timing-section) tailored to a specific song.
+At the core, a beatmap consists of [hit objects](/wiki/Hit_object) of a certain [game mode](/wiki/Game_mode), which are set up according to [timing](/wiki/Glossary#timing-section) tailored to a specific song.
 Beatmaps have different aspects, which directly affect user experience.

-The hit objects of a beatmap compose different [patterns](Pattern), which are also game mode-specific and set the tone for overall difficulty, and how a specific beatmap should be played.
-The process of clearing the hit objects ls altered by various [difficulty settings](/wiki/Beatmap_Editor/Song_Setup#difficulty) used by the beatmap's author and [game modifiers](/wiki/Game_modifier) toggled by a player.
+The hit objects of a beatmap compose [patterns](Pattern), which also vary per game mode and set the tone for overall difficulty, and how a beatmap should be played.
+The process of playing the beatmap is altered by various [difficulty settings](/wiki/Beatmap_Editor/Song_Setup#difficulty) used by the beatmap's author and [game modifiers](/wiki/Game_modifier) toggled by a player.

 From the auditory perspective, a beatmap can augment the song by providing one or multiple sets of audio samples, or [hitsounds](/wiki/Beatmapping/Hitsound), that serve as an additional layer of feedback.

 Visual components of a beatmap, contrary to its patterns, provide auxiliary experience during gameplay and can be disabled in the [visual settings](/wiki/Visual_Settings) popup for the most part.
 They include:

-- Background [imagery](Background) and video, which act as a playfield;
+- [Background imagery](Background) and video, which both can act as a playfield;
 - [Kiai time](/wiki/Kiai_time) and [combo colours](/wiki/Glossary/Combo_colour) that help distinguish different beatmap sections from each other;
 - [Storyboard](/wiki/Storyboards) that adds motion graphics and special effects, or provides a background story or theme for the song;
 - [Custom skin](/wiki/Skinning), which changes the appearance of interface and gameplay elements;